DATA-606-2023-FALL-TUESDAY/Challa_Rohith/docs/proposal.md

 ![image](https://github.com/DATA-606-2023-FALL-TUESDAY/Challa_Rohith/assets/97656473/c66da3fb-8e23-440a-a3d9-414c65033f36)

-Most of the courses are of beginner level and rest of them mostly being advanced and intermediate.
+Most of the courses are beginner level and the rest of them mostly being advanced and intermediate.

 Due to the nature of the dataset, there is relatively less scope for visualizations and interpretations.

+## 5. Model

+- Model - Item-based collaborative filtering
+- Training - Computed cosine-similarity matrix to obtain the correlation coefficients of all the courses with each other.
+Train vs test split (80/20, 70/30, etc.)
+Python packages to be used (scikit-learn, NLTK, spaCy, etc.)
+The development environments (your laptop, Google CoLab, GitHub CodeSpaces, etc.)
+How will you measure and compare the performance of the models?